 Long-term alcohol abuse can force the brain and body to grow accustomed to the presence of alcohol.
 This creates a “new normal” for the body’s neurological pathways so that it can function with alcohol in its system.

 Remove the alcohol, and the body is likely to respond with discomfort and pain.
-The appearance of withdrawal symptoms is a sure sign that a person will need alcohol detox.
+The appearance of alcohol withdrawal symptoms is a sure sign that a person will need alcohol detox.
 Alcohol withdrawal syndrome (AWS) is the name for the symptoms that often occur among long-term alcohol addicts.

 These symptoms include: